How To Find Delta H For A Reaction

 • Consider Phase Changes: If a reaction involves phase changes (e.g., solid to liquid, liquid to gas), include the enthalpy changes for these phase transitions in your calculations.

-• Use Hess's Law Strategically: When applying Hess's Law, carefully manipulate the given reactions to match the target reaction.
-Ensure that all intermediate species cancel out.
+• Use Hess's Law Strategically: When applying Hess's Law, carefully manipulate the given reactions to match the target reaction. make sure all intermediate species cancel out.

 • Understand Limitations of Bond Energies: Bond energies provide an estimate and should be used with caution, especially for molecules with resonance or unusual bonding.